|

 screen display is 7 point, depicted on the screenshots below.
 If small text on your

-panel monitor, you may want to check whether the Windows ClearType
+monitor resembles that on the left picture, you may want to check whether the Windows ClearType™

 option has been enabled on your system.
 The screenshots below show the